Future Value Calculator

 The output of the FV calculator consists of:

-- the present value (PV) of your investment
+- the present value (PV) of the investment

 - total interest accrued, effective interest rate, capital growth, and more